Here are five things you should know about data engineering:

 How Do I Learn to Be a Data Engineer?

 There's no clear path to becoming a data engineer.
 Although most data engineers learn by developing their skills on the job, you can acquire many of the skills you need through self-study, university education, and project-based learning.

 Whether you learn to be a data engineer at a university or on your own, there are many ways to reach your goal.
 Let's take a look at four ways people develop data engineering skills:

-As you get deeper into your learning you'll need to master a variety of coding languages, operating systems, and information systems.
-Here is a list of free resources for learning the following skills:
+As you get deeper into your learning, you'll need to master a variety of coding languages, operating systems, and information systems.

 3) Project-Based Learning